Lance Smart

 Lance Smart is a fictional character from the Australian Channel Seven soap opera Home and Away, played by Peter Vroom.
 Vroom appeared from the pilot episode as one of the serial's original characters.
+Lance is Vroom's first television role and he auditioned to play him after he completed a acting course.
+In his audition, Vroom had to improvise a scene and make Lance appear like a "dumb character".
+He vas not very vocal and laughed during the improvisation, which casting directors liked.
 Lance is characterised a "slow witted" larrikin and those around him see him as a "joke".
 Lance forms an on-screen partnership with Martin Dibble (Craig Thomson) and their characters were subsequently used as the serial's comedy characters.
 Both Vroom and Thomson said that their characters did not provide a realistic representation of young people as the production team often censored their dialogue.
 Lance also has an over-protective mother Colleen Smart (Lyn Collingwood) with whom he had to contend with.
 His main romantic relationship is with Marilyn Chambers (Emily Symons) and the pair became engaged.
 Their romance was short-lived as Lance decided against marrying her.
 Lance and Martin were named as the "thickest characters ever to grace soapland" in the Daily Record.

 Vroom was axed from the series alongside Thomson after producer Andrew Howie wanted to focus on new characters.
 Vroom finished filming in March 1990 and departed during the episode aired on 11 April.
 Vroom later returned to the soap in 2000 on a guest contract.
 He subsequently made short returns during the five years that followed and his final appearance aired on 1 December 2006.

-Character development
+Casting

+Peter Vroom secured the role of Lance after he completed a course at the Australian Theatre for Young People, making it his first television role.
+Vroom learned about the upcoming auditions for the newly created Home and Away whilst he was still studying there.
+Vroom attended the auditions and was not given a script to work off and had to improvise a scene.
+Vroom recalled that "I had to play a dumb character, pretending to chat up a beautiful chick.
+I think what won them over was the fact that I didn't really say anything, I just kind of giggled."
+He was then cast as Lance.